ava-labs/Simplex/msm/README.md

 message NodeBLSMapping {
     bytes node_id = 1; // The nodeID
     bytes bls_key = 2; // The BLS key of the node
+        uint64 weight = 3; // The weight of the node in the validator set, used for quorum calculations.
   }

 message BlockValidationDescriptor {